CP

 The application speed is the catch.
 Burst-pouch mixing pre-meters the A and B components (squeeze, fold, mix, pour), but once you burst it, you have 20 minutes before the pouch sets in your hand.
 A two-car garage is two pouches under the clock with no mid-pour stops.
 Plan the layout, prep the day before, lay your roller on the slab, burst the pouch, pour, roll, repeat for pouch two within the same hour.
 There is no walking away to answer the door.

-Behr Premium 1-Part Epoxy Concrete & Garage Floor Paint, budget pick
+Behr Premium 1-Part Epoxy Concrete & Garage Floor Paint, Budget Pick

 Honest paint at honest money.
 The label says “1-part epoxy”; the chemistry is acrylic latex with abrasion-resistant resin and “epoxy” in the marketing.
 That’s not a knock.
 Behr’s wording matches the rest of the 1-part field, and the abrasion is real for the price. $50–$60 a gallon, 400 sq ft per gallon, no mixing, no pot life.
 A two-car garage costs under $150 in paint.